shayan3k/everest-engineering-tech-task/README.md

 ## A super fancy and safe CLI tool for Everest Engineering Tech Challenge.

+### The application consist of two seperate problems

+Problem 1

+Delivery Cost Estimation with Offers.
+Build a command line application to estimate the total delivery cost of each package with an offer code (if applicable).

+Base Delivery Cost + (Package Total Weight _ 10) +
+(Distance to Destination _ 5) =

+Problem 2

+Build a command line application to calculate the estimated delivery time for every package by maximizing no. of packages in every shipment.Roundoff estimated delivery time upto 2 digits.
+(for example 3.456 becomes 3.45

 # TO START USING APPLICATION, RUN

 ```